 4 – This is a good book; I want more.
 It was well told and it connected with me.
 I will be telling friends and family about this book.
 It had some spots which were not to my tastes, but those were momentary, of no real consequence.

 5 – Superb book.
 Wow.
-I just read from a master writer who touched the real me.
-I became emotionally or mentally entwined into this book.
+I just read from a master writer.
+I became emotionally and mentally entwined into this book.
 If there were faults I can’t remember them.
 I must have more.
-I really need to read this book again.
+I really must read this book again.

 Notice how I don’t directly rate the emotional response (laughing, crying, sighing, smiling, screaming) of a book.
 It’s because not all good books are equal in their ability, or intension, to create an emotional response.